chauxvive/100-days-of-code/log.md

 ### Day 19: May 28, 2018, Monday

 **Today's Progress**:
-* More unit testing in Mocha and Chai
+* More unit testing in Mocha and Chai (3/4 parts complete)
 * Videos on React and Vue
-* Learned the hard reminder to commit often- lost three days of notes because I had forgotten to git commit.
+* Learned the hard reminder to commit often- lost three days of notes because I had forgotten to git commit this log.
 Bummer!

 **Thoughts**: Fighting with internet and windows updates makes getting through exercises slow and painful.
 Will have to get up early tomorrow to code before work since I just found out I'm going in.
 Saw "Solo".